Description

 Introduces a variety of techniques and methods for actively meditating.
 Emphasizes the overall value and benefits of a meditation practice for reducing stress, increasing relaxation, postural and breath awareness, wellness, and mind-body fitness.
 Audit available.

 PE 184N.
-Physical Activity for Weight Control II.
+Physical Activity for Weight Management II.
 1 Credit.

 PE 184P.
 Advanced Hiking.
 1 Credit.

 Expands upon beginning hiking concepts and skills necessary to hike safely.
 Introduces advanced hiking topics such as longer route planning, map reading, compass use, GPS and other technologies, orienteering, and wilderness emergency planning.
-Required: Be able to comfortably walk on outdoor trails for six miles or more.
-Be prepared for day hiking trips off campus by providing your own transportation, parking fees and equipment.
+Must be able to comfortably hike for seven miles or more on outdoor trails with higher varying elevation and uneven surfaces.
+Be prepared for day hiking trips off campus by providing your own transportation, parking fees, and equipment.
+Prerequisite/Concurrent: PE 133I or equivalent intermediate hiking experience.
 Audit available.

 PE 184Q.
 Meditation: Mind-Body Fitness II.
 1 Credit.